MathieuCliche/Kaggle-Acquire-Valued-Shoppers-Challenge/README.md

-Python code for the kaggle competition : Acquire valued shoppers challenge.
+Python code for the kaggle competition : Acquire valued shoppers challenge -> http://www.kaggle.com/c/acquire-valued-shoppers-challenge

 The data was loaded in a MySQL database.
 For example, the main table which contains the transaction history of all custummers over a 1 year period had the following schema :